NIHR Clinical Lecturer (CL)

 If therefore you win a CL post in a themed post, the research you explore in your CL years MUST be in this broad area at Imperial College London, but does not necessarily have to be that suggested in our outline proposal, although this will be the preferred route.
 All of our research themes were identified as being major strengths within Imperial College, likely to produce high quality research, and hopefully an outstanding clinical academic future.

-Interviews for formula and themed CL posts will be separate: interviews for formula CL posts will be specialty specific, interviewing for all CL posts available in one specialty across London (e.g., Cardiology or General Surgery).
+Interviews for response mode and themed CL posts will be separate: interviews for response mode CL posts will be specialty specific, interviewing for all CL posts available in one specialty across London (e.g., Cardiology or General Surgery).
 Interviews for themed CL posts will be undertaken by research theme, and the best candidates appointed regardless of clinical specialty.

 Recruitment of all CL opportunities, on the Integrated Academic Training programme, is conducted via Health Education England regions and managed through Oriel, the national NHS online recruitment system.
 For Imperial College London, recruitment to CL posts is coordinated by the London Recruitment team, based in the Operations Department of Health Education South London and overseen by NIHR.
 Details are available on the NIHR website and the London LETBs Recruitment website .